-In the ancient era, the southern Bihar was known as Magadh and was part of major Janpadas of India.
-Magadh was a significant place for the emergence of Buddhism and Jainism in India.
+Magadh Empire.
+In the ancient era, the southern Bihar was known as Magadh and was part of major Janpadas (major kingdoms) of India.
+Magadh was a significant place for the emergence of Buddhism and Jainism in India as well.
 Ranchi was also one of the integral parts of the Magadha Empire.

-Mauryan Empire was founded by Chandragupta Maurya during the Iron Age.
+Mauryan Empire.
+The Mauryan Empire was founded by Chandragupta Maurya during the Iron Age.
 Around 322 and 185 BCE, the Mauryan Empire was one of the dominant empires that ruled the Indian subcontinent.
-Another great ruler from this era was Ashoka The Great who was also the grandson of Chandragupta Maurya.
+Another great ruler from this era was Ashoka The Great who was the grandson of Chandragupta Maurya.

+Medieval Period.
 Akbar The Great was the first ruler of the Mughal Era in the region.
-In 1585, After the huge victory from the Raja of Kokrah Madhu Singh, he took the charge of the region.
-Also, Nagvanshi Dynasty was captivated by him.
+In 1585, after the huge victory from the Raja of Kokrah Madhu Singh, he took charge of the region.
+Also, the Nagvanshi Dynasty was captivated by him.
 Later, Jahangir, son of Akbar, took the charge of administration in the region.

-After winning the Battle of Plassey in 1757, East India Company or British Raj took the charge for the administration of Indian Subcontinent and ruled till India got its independence in the year 1947.
+British Raj.
+After winning the Battle of Plassey in 1757, East India Company or British Raj took charge for the administration of Indian Subcontinent and ruled till India got its independence in the year 1947.

 Sun Temple.
-The Sun temple is one of the most captivating places to visit in Ranchi offering mind-blowing architecture in the shape of a giant vehicle which has around 18 wheels driven by seven horses.
-This temple has got a holy pond which is quite highly revered among the Hindu community.
+It is one of the most captivating places to visit in Ranchi.
+Witnessing the mind-blowing architecture in the shape of a giant vehicle, which has around 18 wheels driven by seven horses will be an unforgettable experience in your life.
+This temple has got a holy pond which is highly revered among the Hindu community.

 Birsa Zoological Park.
-The Birsa Zoological Park is also known as the Birsa Jaivik Udyan having a great variety of wild animals such as lions, tigers, and whatnot.
-This park is located on the Ranchi-Patna National Highway near the Ormanjhi and is quite a must-visit specifically if you are a wildlife lover.
+This one is also known as the Birsa Jaivik Udyan having a great variety of wild animals such as lions, tigers, and whatnot.
+This park is located on the Ranchi-Patna National Highway near Ormanjhi and is a must-visit for wildlife lovers.

 Topchanchi Lake.
-The Topchanchi lake was built to specifically supply water to Dhanbad along with its suburbs.
-However, the scenic beauty of this place is amazing to such an extent that over the years it has been able to successfully build a loyal tourist base who comes here every year with their family and friends to enjoy and have fun.
+The Topchanchi lake was built to supply water to Dhanbad along with its suburbs.
+However, the scenic beauty of this place is amazing to such an extent that over the years it has been able to successfully build a loyal tourist base, who come here annually with their family and friends to enjoy and have fun.

-Visit Jonha Falls.
-For people who are nature enthusiasts visiting Jonha Falls would be a good option to explore Ranchi and discover some of the most amazing nuances about it.
-The Jonha Falls is quite a good example of hanging valleys falls.
+Jonha Falls.
+For people who are nature enthusiasts, visiting Jonha Falls would be a good option to explore Ranchi and discover some of the most amazing nuances about it.
+Jonha Falls is quite a good example of hanging valleys.
 Hundreds of people can be seen visiting this place.

 Tagore Hill.
-For people who love to spend their time in nature, Tagore Hill is another great option to consider for traveling.
+For people who love to spend their time in nature, Tagore Hill is another great option to consider for travelling.
 Here you will be able to catch a breath of greenery.
-Moreover, what is great about this destination is the fact that Rabindranath Tagore was also believed to have spent a considerable amount of his literary work time at this place.
+Moreover, what is great about this destination is the fact that Rabindranath Tagore also spent a considerable amount of his literary work time at this place.

-Discover Patkar Paintings.
-There is no doubt about the fact that Ranchi is quite famous for its ethnic handicrafts along with the metalwork.
+Patkar Paintings.
+There is no doubt about the fact that Ranchi is famous for its ethnic handicrafts along with the metalwork.
 All of this is very well exhibited at Firayalal which is again quite a popular shopping destination for tribal souvenirs.
-Patkar art is specifically believed to be showcasing an amazing history as well as the heritage of the place.
+Patkar art showcases an amazing history as well as the heritage of the place.

 By Rail.
 The nearest railway stations are Ranchi Railway Station, Argora Railway Station, and Hatia Railway Station.
 They are well-routed with other neighbouring regions of India.
-There are several direct trains from Delhi to Ranchi.
-Jharkhand Express is one of the most popular ones that depart from Anand Vihar Railway Station.
+According to your convenience, you can choose to deboard at one of these stations and from there, take a cab or a bus to reach your destination.

 By Road.
 The city of Ranchi is very well-connected with several other cities by state road transport corporation buses.
-So, if you are planning to visit Ranchi by road then it would be quite easy for you to travel across.
+Apart from buses, and as per your convenience, you can also choose to travel via cab or your own vehicle.